shtuk41/RISCV_VM/README.md

-#VM for running machine code generated for RISV V processor
+VM for running a machine code generated for RISV V processor